fsociety3765/arch-base/README.md

 # Arch-Base
 A collection of bash scripts to get Arch Linux up and running with ease.

 This is a slightly opinionated setup that uses an EFI boot partition and a BTRFS root partition encrypted with LUKS.
-There is no swap partition as I prefer to use ZRAM in combination with a swapfile.
+There is no swap partition.
+Swap is provided using a combination of a 2GB swapfile and 1GB ZRAM.

 ## Minimum Recommended Hardware
 - 2 CPU Cores